Africa

 Nigeria — WikiLeaks: Shell's Ministry Infiltration and the Oil Patronage State

-Did you know that Mansa Musa, the 14th-century ruler of the Mali Empire, was so generous during his pilgrimage to Mecca that his spending caused a decade-long gold deflation in the region?
+Did you know that Mansa Musa, the 14th-century ruler of the Mali Empire, was so wealthy that his pilgrimage to Mecca caused widespread inflation in Egypt and the Mediterranean due to the immense amount of gold he spent and gifted?